bluecoders/respectify/readme.md

 and `body`.

-***Note:*** The original target object of the request, `params`, `body`, and `query` may have its properties overritten or deleted by the `respectify.middleware`.
+***Note:*** The original target object of the request, `params`, `body`, and `query` may have its properties overwitten or deleted by the `respectify.middleware`.
 If you need the original values, you will need to use a middleware function to preserve them.

 ```js